 - The design is a minor triumph of mid-18th century engineering, for which credit must go to James King (d.
 1744);

-- The bridge spans a 50-foot river using multiple shorter lengths of timber: for instance, the horizontal element which appears to span the entire river is made of five shorter timbers jointed end-to-end;
+- The bridge spans a 50-foot river using multiple shorter lengths of timber: for instance, the horizontal element which appears to span the entire river is made of six shorter timbers jointed end-to-end;

 - Wood is a weak material if subjected to bending (consider how easy it is to break a match by bending it): in this bridge design, the timbers in the side trusses are subjected to little or no bending forces: the dominant force in the timbers tangential to the arch is simple compression, in which state wood is very strong (consider how difficult it is to break a match by pressing its ends together without bending it);